Case Studies:

 Supply

-Forest owners in the catchment area of Rio Segundo: contracts cover 1000ha.
+Forest owners in the catchment area of Rio Segundo: contracts cover 1000 hectares.
 Their commitment is to protect their forest through a management plan that guarantees its permanence and prevents changes.

 Demand